Tabea Ott

 Short CV

-Tabea Ott is a research assistant at the Chair of Systematic Theology II (Ethics) at the Friedrich Alexander University of Erlangen-Nuremberg.
-She studied Protestant Theology, German Studies and Education in Erlangen, Cluj-Napoca and Aberdeen and was a scholarship holder of the Max Weber Program during her studies.
+Tabea Ott is a research assistant at the Chair of Systematic Theology II (Ethics) at the Friedrich-Alexander-Universität Erlangen-Nürnberg.
+She studied Protestant Theology, German Studies and Education in Erlangen, Cluj-Napoca, Aberdeen, and Munich and was a scholarship holder of the Max Weber Program during her studies.
+Since 2021, she works in the DFG-funded Collaborative Research Center 1483 EmpkinS and the StMGP-funded project digiOnko.
+Both projects investigate the use of digital technologies in healthcare from an interdisciplinary perspective.
+In her doctoral thesis she addresses the theological-ethical chances and challenges in dealing with digital technologies, in particular the use of artificial intelligence.
+Visibility, vulnerability and intersectionality are key areas of her research.
 For her thesis “Wohltätiger Zwang in der Geburtsmedizin?
 Sozialanthropologische Untersuchung des Verhältnisses von Anerkennung und Vulnerabilität in der Geburtshilfe in theologisch-ethischer Perspektive” [Benevolent coercion in obstetrics?
-Social anthropological investigation of the relationship between recognition and vulnerability in obstetrics in a theological-ethical perspective] she received the Ernst Wolf Award 2021 of the Society for Protestant Theology.
+Social anthropological investigation of the relationship between recognition and vulnerability in obstetrics in a theological-ethical perspective] she received the Ernst Wolf Award 2021 of the Society for Protestant Theology and a distinction from FAU for her state examination.
+In 2022, she received the Young Scholar’s Paper Award at the 58th Annual Conference of the Societas Ethica in Zurich.
+Since 2024, she is a scholarship holder of the Bavarian Research Institute for Digital Transformation (bidt) at the Graduate Center for Doctoral Candidates.

 Main field of research